 Absurd dialogues can be funny, entertaining, and even deeply meaningful, yes.
 However, when they happen around your business, you should see this as a red flag because somewhere along the way, your bridge of communication with your customers has been broken.

 Client feedback can help you maintain that bridge of communication in its pristine state and it can even help you mend back broken connections.
+Not to mention it can help you build customer loyalty too!

 There are two main components to proper feedback management: the way you build your customer feedback survey per se and the feedback tool kit you use.
 For the purpose of this article, we will only touch upon the customer service survey part and the types of surveys out there.
 Then, we will focus more on the specific types of customer service feedback tools you should consider.